Everything you need to know about how armor and accessories work in Crimson Desert, including different types, upgrade costs, and use cases.

 Gloves and Footwear

 Just like with Defense, Plate Gloves and Footwear have the highest possible raw Attack stats but have to trade some of that Defense to fully maximize it.
-Cloth armor can trade some Attack for Attack Speed and Movement Speed, respectively, and Leather can trade it for Critical Rate boosts.
+Cloth Gloves can trade some Attack power for Attack Speed and Movement Speed, respectively, and Leather Gloves can trade Attack for Critical Rate boosts.

 Upgrade costs for Gloves and Footwear are identical to each other and have the same or similar to the cost of upgrading Headgear, though they require 1-2 different materials starting at upgrade tiers +3 and +5 compared to the Headgear and chest Armor.